-The West Midlands School of Radiology is one of the largest in the United Kingdom, currently comprising a total of 130 funded radiology specialist registrars and 15 different hospital departments, including 6th year training in both interventional and neuro-interventional radiology.
+The West Midlands School of Radiology is one of the largest in the United Kingdom, currently comprising > 160 radiology registrars and 15 different hospital departments, including 6th year training in both interventional and neuro-interventional radiology.

-Because of the very large geographical area covered by the deanery, it is divided into FOUR sectors for Core Training, with Higher Specialist Training across the wider region based on interest and training opportunities.
+Due to the very large geographical area covered by the deanery, it is loosely divided into FOUR sectors for Core Training, with Higher Specialist Training across the wider region based on interest and training opportunities.

 The NORTH Sector is based in North Staffordshire and Shropshire mainly at the Royal Stoke Hospital, but also at Shrewsbury and Telford.

 The remaining Sectors all overlap in Birmingham but then extend out across the West Midlands Region.

 The EAST Sector is based in East Birmingham, Nuneaton, Warwick & Coventry